M-Rathnayake/pharmacy-management-system/README.md

 5. Salary management
 6. Petty cash management

-## Bonus features
-This dashboard fetches profit loss data and provides future insights using AI.
-(OpenAI API is used for this function)

 ## Technologies
 * Frontend : React JS , Material UI
 * Backend : nodeJS , ExpressJS